pandas-dev/pandas/doc/source/advanced.rst

 Using slicers
 ~~~~~~~~~~~~~

-.. versionadded:: 0.14.0

-In 0.14.0 we added a new way to slice multi-indexed objects.
 You can slice a multi-index by providing multiple indexers.

 You can provide any of the selectors as if you are indexing by label, see :ref:`Selection by Label <indexing.label>`,